PShchahelski/training-async-architecture-task-system/README.md

 Each service contains *Docker file* that build service and *docker compose* yml file that starts container with PostgreSQL and a service.
-In order to deploy any service execute the following code in the module:
+In order to deploy any service execute in the module `docker compose up`.

-`docker compose up`

 ---
 ## Stack